Moving to Tahiti: a little piece of the world in Oceania?

 - The vast majority of French civil servants coming to work in Tahiti (the main island) are indexed,

-Living in Tahiti, all you need to know to get prepared!
+Living in Tahiti: what you need to know before you move

-For those who want to go to live in Tahiti, I’ll simply start at the beginning: how do you settle on the island?
-What do we have to do, and most importantly how much does it cost to live in the sun?
-To go further and to learn even more about life in French Polynesia, I invite you to come and read my new article.
-I resume there all the questions asked by email, and I try to answer them in a good summary!
+For those who want to move to Tahiti, I’ll simply start at the beginning: how do you settle on the island?
+What do you need to do, and above all, how much does it cost to live in the sun?
+To go further and learn even more about life in French Polynesia, I invite you to read my newer article.
+In it, I go back over all the questions I’ve received by email and try to answer them in a clear summary!

 How to get to Tahiti?

-This article was originally written in French, for French people.
-If you’re living in Europe, chances are the cheapest flights will be from Paris anyway.
-For Americans or Canadians, you can have a look at Skyscanner website in order to compare airfare and found the best prices.
+This article was originally written in French, for French readers.
+If you live in Europe, the cheapest flights will often be from Paris anyway.
+For Americans or Canadians, you can use the Skyscanner website to compare airfares and find the best prices.

-For moving to Tahiti, there are two kind of people:
+When it comes to moving to Tahiti, there are basically two kinds of people:

 Accommodation

-Once arrived, you have two solutions: looking for it by yourself or going through a real estate agency.
-Everyone has his own preference, knowing that the second solution will very often cost you half a month’s rent.
+Once you arrive, you have two options: look for a place yourself or go through a real estate agency.
+Everyone has their own preference, but the second option will very often cost you half a month’s rent in agency fees.

-For accommodation, there’s something to suit all tastes in Tahiti, either a very beautiful place, a very old one, big/small, furnished or not, in short like in any other city.
-The only thing left to do is to determine your budget, according to how many people you are (all by yourself, in couple, with children?) as well as your desires, regarding where you are going to work.
-This can be the subject of another article if necessary, to give you advice on where to live in Tahiti.
-Living in Papeete is still very different than living outside (Punaauia or Mahina), and even more different than living on the peninsula.
+When it comes to accommodation, there is something for almost every taste in Tahiti: beautiful places, older places, large or small homes, furnished or unfurnished—basically like in any other city.
+The main thing is to define your budget based on how many of you there are (alone, as a couple, with children?) and where you’ll be working.
+This could be the subject of another article if needed, with advice on where to live in Tahiti.
+Living in Papeete is very different from living outside the city (Punaauia or Mahina), and even more different from living on the peninsula.

-It is also one of the things you’ll have to think about if you want to move to Tahiti, an idyllic polynesian island.
-Here too, there are two opposing schools of thoughts.
-First, those who have a limited budget and don’t want to spend too much money on a car, and then those who don’t want to take the risk of going to the garage every week, like me.
+This is another thing you’ll need to think about if you want to move to Tahiti, an idyllic Polynesian island.
+Here again, there are two schools of thought: those with a limited budget who don’t want to spend too much on a car, and those who, like me, don’t want to risk ending up at the garage every week.

-When you arrive, you will most likely rent a car for a week or two, it’s often what people do.
+When you arrive, you will most likely rent a car for a week or two.
+That’s what many people do.
 You can look here to plan it.

 First subscriptions